savannahpobre/HTOF/README.rst

 Usage
 -----

 HTOF has a rich variety of usages.
-We encourage the reader to consult the examples.ipynb jupyter notebook for a set of usage examples (e.g., fitting the standard astrometric model to data, combining astrometric missions).
+We encourage the reader to consult the examples/examples.ipynb jupyter notebook for a set of usage examples (e.g., fitting the standard astrometric model to data, combining astrometric missions).
 However, we also go into a few basic and specific use cases in this readme.